isomerpages/moe-sthildassec/_instructional-programmes/Science.md

   </tr>
 </tbody>
 </table>
+<br><br>

-*<b>Please note that there is no Mid-Year Examination for Lower Secondary Science wef 2014</b>
+*<b>Please note that there is no Mid-Year Examination for Lower Secondary Science wef 2014</b><br><br>

-With this distinction among the three modules of Science, our students are better able to familiarize themselves with the subjects and to make more informed decisions when it comes to choosing their Science subject combinations in Upper Secondary.
+With this distinction among the three modules of Science, our students are better able to familiarize themselves with the subjects and to make more informed decisions when it comes to choosing their Science subject combinations in Upper Secondary.<br><br>

-To further support the learning of students in&nbsp;**Lower Secondary Science**&nbsp;, the following are implemented:
+To further support the learning of students in&nbsp;**Lower Secondary Science**&nbsp;, the following are implemented:<br><br>

-Revision of Common Notes &amp; Worksheets for Physics, Chemistry, Biology modules
+Revision of Common Notes &amp; Worksheets for Physics, Chemistry, Biology modules<br><br>

 \- Structured Science Remedial/ Supplementary Programme (SRSP) after Curriculum time